iopay/product-changelog/android/README.md

 # ioPay Android Changelog

 ## 2025-03-24 ～ 2025-03-30
+- Fixed the bug of Bino AI in ioPay and released it

 ## 2025-03-17 ～ 2025-03-23
 - ioPay integrates and tests the Bino Ai feature